Pinot Noir bottles not to miss in 2026

 - Blending and bottling are the final steps.
 Wines from different barrels may be combined and bottled together for a more balanced taste profile.

-- Pinot Noir red wines range from light to medium bodied and may be bright and fruitforward or spicy and earthy, depending on the winemaking process.
+- Pinot Noir red wines range from light to medium bodied and may be bright and fruit forward or spicy and earthy, depending on the winemaking process.

 - Sparkling Pinot Noir wine is the result of combining the pale red grapes with Chardonnay to yield fine, bright and structured bubbly wines with delicate red fruit notes.

 - Pinot Noir rosés are typically dry, created by allowing crushed grape skins and juice to have a short period of skin contact before fermentation.
-These elegant and balanced wines are fresh, floral and fruity with the length of skin contact determining the final wine color.
+These elegant and balanced wines are fresh, floral and fruity, with the length of skin contact determining the final wine color.

 - White Pinot Noirs, also called Blanc de Noirs, are produced by gently pressing the grapes immediately after harvesting.
 Doing so separates the juice from the skins without transferring the red color.

-How does terroir shape Pinot Noir’s style and aging potential?
+How does terroir affect Pinot Noir?

-Pinot Noir is famously expressive of its terroir, producing dramatically different styles depending on Pinot Noir’s production region.
 While France and the U.S. lead in prestige and volume, other regions like Italy, Germany and South Africa also contribute exciting variations in flavor, structure, price and aging potential.

 Top Pinot Noir production regions at a glance: